 Dew claws on the back paws is fairly rare for dogs in general, but somewhat common in certain breeds, including Great Pyrenees.
-Our Great Pyrenees/Black Lab mix has dew claws on both, his front and back paws, though he doesn’t have the “double dew claws” (two claws stemming from one single area) on his hind paws as is typically standard for the breed.
+Our Great Pyrenees/Black Lab mix has dew claws on both his front and back paws — though he doesn’t have the “double dew claws” (2 claws stemming from one single area) on his hind paws as is typically standard for the Pyrenees breed.

 Why Dew Claws Might Need To Be Removed